-However, the downside of using sycamore is its weak resistance to decay, water, moisture, and insect attack.
+However, one downside I’ve encountered is its relatively weak resistance to decay, moisture, and insect attacks.

 Still, there are many gains in using sycamore rather than limitations in woodworking.
 Here are the vital qualities of sycamore, making it ideal for your wood project.